-A triple bond forms when two carbon atoms share three electrons.
+A triple bond forms when two carbon atoms share six electrons.
 For example, the molecule ethane consists of two carbon atoms and four hydrogen atoms.
 Each carbon atom bonds to two hydrogen atoms and then completes its outer shell by sharing two electrons with the other carbon atom.
 Molecules containing double and triple bonds are very chemically reactive because these bonds contain considerable amounts of energy.

 - What kind of bonds allow for carbon to share more than one electron?